The Old Man and the Old Moon: Plot

 The company of storytellers perform "Song from the Stone" to greet the audience.
 Matheson, the play's narrator, offers to the audience the tale of why the Moon changes shape: there once was an Old Man whose job it was to fill the moon with liquid light.
-He lived a peaceful life with his wife, but they had lived so long they forgot why they needed to fill the moon, and even how they met.
-One day, the Old Woman hears a mysterious melody she associates with their past, and runs away to find its source.
-The Old Man elects to follow her ("The Rain Will Fall").
-Learning she is heading westwards in a boat, the Old Man attempts to charter a boat at a local shop but lacks the money: the shop owner gives him the hat of his clerk Mickey, despite Mickey's protests that the hat belonged to his grandfather.
-The Old Man manages to board a nearby warship leaving port when he is mistaken for the legendary First Naval Lieutenant Pericles Llewellyn McWallander by the ship's quartermaster Llewellyn, due to the hat ("The Sailor's Anthem").
-However, he learns the ship is actually headed south for war, and he schemes to try to get them to change course.
+He lived a peaceful life with his wife, but they had lived so long they forgot why they needed to fill the moon.
+One day, the Old Woman hears a mysterious melody she associates with their forgotten past, and runs away to find its source.
+The Old Man chases after her ("The Rain Will Fall").
+Learning she is heading west in a boat, the Old Man fails to charter a boat: the shop owner gives him the hat of his clerk Mickey, despite Mickey's protests that the hat belonged to his grandfather.
+The Old Man manages to board a warship when he is mistaken for the legendary First Naval Lieutenant Pericles Llewellyn McWallander by the ship's quartermaster Llewellyn, due to the hat ("The Sailor's Anthem").
+However, the ship is actually headed south for war.
 He soon notices that, due to abandoning his duty, the moon is continuing to lose its light.